 HOUSTON – Living in limbo is a continued in-depth series by KPRC 2 that delves into the immigration challenges faced by hundreds of thousands of Indian women in the United States.
+This series was made possible by a fellowship grant from the South Asian Journalists Association’s SAJA Reporting Fellowship Program.
 Read the next parts of the series here.

 More than 100,000 Indian women in the United States, many living in the Greater Houston area, stand to lose the ability to work if President Donald Trump’s administration moves forward with a plan to do away with their work authorization.
 The rule change, currently being considered by the Department of Homeland Security, would strip work authorization for some people living in the U.S. on an H-4 visa.